benie254/react-starter-kit/README.md

 - Documentation structure in `README.md`.
 - Routing configuration in `main.tsx` and `App.tsx`.

-### Necessary Updates

-This app creates a foundation from which you can build the rest of your application.
-Feel free to open the following files/directories and edit/update them to align with your project.

-- `./index.html`
-- `./public/`
-- `./src/assets/`
-- `./src/components/`
-- `./src/components/Home.tsx`
-- `./src/App.tsx`
-- `./src/main.tsx`
-- `./README.md`
-- `../README.md`

-Be sure to checkout contents of the `./package.json` file.

-- If you want to retain all the installed dependencies in this file, you may leave it as it is.
-- If you want to remove a particular dependency from the project, highlight that dependency and delete it (along with the comma at the end of the line).

 ## Structure

 Navigate through the project in the following structure: